 Heather Nyong’o focuses her practice on antitrust enforcement, including governmental and criminal investigations, international cartel disputes, merger clearance, and other complex civil and criminal litigation.

-With nearly two decades of white-collar and antitrust experience, Heather is a seasoned litigator and skilled first-chair trial lawyer.
+With over two decades of white-collar and antitrust experience, Heather is a seasoned litigator and skilled first-chair trial lawyer.
 She regularly represents major multinational corporations and executives in complex investigations and litigation in the United States and abroad.
 Heather fully serves her clients across every phase of investigations and litigation, including through trial.
 She has led multiple notable cases for individuals and corporations in non-public grand jury investigations.

 Heather joined the firm as a partner in 2021.